MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

    3. Save the excel file.

+### Task 4

-4. Import and apply the configuration package.
+Import and apply the configuration package.

    1. In the **Configuration Packages** page, select the new configuration package for customers and select **Manage** and then **Edit**.